 Soups with cream or milk in them don’t freeze well.
 Dairy products cause curdling or a grainy texture.

 We’ve reached the end of Creamy Tomato Soup.
 I hope you enjoyed it.

 Make sure you subscribe, so you don’t miss a post.
 You wouldn’t want to miss other recipes like To-Die-For Hungarian Mushroom Soup.

-Let me know in the comments below how you liked this easy creamy tomato soup recipe.
+Let me know in the comments below how you liked this easy cream of tomato soup recipe.

 Make sure you join our Creating a Cozy Life – Hygge Style Facebook group.
 You’re not going to believe how amazing it is.
 Join here to be part of the virtual cozy cabin.

-Please pin this recipe below on your recipe board on Pinterest, so you can refer back to it again and again.
+Please pin this quick tomato soup recipe below on your recipe board on Pinterest, so you can refer back to it again and again.